franzflasch/riscv_em/README.md

 Or you can also use the official risc-v toolchain:
 https://github.com/riscv/riscv-gnu-toolchain.git

-Look into /firmware and try to figure it out how to build you own firmware.
+Look into /firmware and try to figure it out how to build your own firmware.
 It is quite simple;)

 # ISA Test How-To: